LimePoint/opschain/docs/reference/properties.md

 ### Key value pairs

 You can use OpsChain key value properties from anywhere in your `actions.rb` to provide environment (or project) specific values to your resource actions.
-Eg.
+E.g.

 ```ruby
 database :my_database do